dgdraganov/go-webinar/README.md

 ## 10.channels

 What are channels.
-How cool are they.
+How cool are they?
 Select statement.

 ## 06.testing